Crumb Top Baking

 Pinterest image for avocado banana cookies - pin 1.

-Avocado Banana Cookies are a healthy way to enjoy cookies for breakfast!
-They’re filled with the sweet taste of banana, chocolate chips and wholesome oats.
-They’re also gluten-free, dairy-free and oil-free, and packed with healthy fats and fibre to help keep you full all morning.
+Avocado Banana Breakfast Cookies are a hearty and wholesome way to enjoy cookies for breakfast!
+These cookies are filled with the sweet taste of banana, chocolate chips and wholesome oats.
+They're also flourless, made with almond flour, so they're gluten-free.
+Since they're made with avocado instead of butter or oil, they're also dairy-free and oil-free.

 Up-close view of avocado chocolate chip cookies on a wire rack.